-HOW TO PREVENT AND DEAL WITH PR CRISIS IN CHINA
+HOW TO PREVENT AND DEAL WITH PR CRISES IN CHINA

-This book has been written to help companies avoid PR crisis when dealing with China.
-Find out examples of mistakes and PR crisis and get practical advice on how to respond to certain political, social, cultural, taste and preferences issues.
+This book has been written to help companies avoid PR Crises when dealing with China.
+Find out examples of mistakes and PR Crises and get practical advice on how to respond to certain political, social, cultural, taste and preferences issues.

 This book is meant to help brands avoid some common PR mistakes.
 It’s not an exhaustive list or the final word.
 Things in China change quickly, especially with a range of critical events overlapping in 2020 and 2021.

 However, if you’re aware, flexible, and ready to tackle the issues at hand, you have every chance of success.

 Here’s an excerpt to give you a taste.